yyjhome/yyjhome.github.io/_pages/about.md

   - /about.html
 ---

+I am a high-level thinker, focusing on strategy and implementation.
+I have experience in business planning, work-flow development, product design, services design, project management, business analytics, and the planning of organizational structures.
+I have worked in the retail, education and training, and nonprofit sectors.
+I have also worked with archives and libraries.

+Many of my projects have revolved around the use-of or development-of information based products, necessitating skills in data management and life-cycle process design and life-cycle management.
+I have worked as team lead and on distributed teams.
+I seek out collaborations with subject-matter experts to create collaborative creative works with broad impacts.
+To add spice to the mixture, I often seek out technical collaborations in minority language or script contexts or collaborations where contract law and legal frameworks require thoughtful consideration.

 > It is a convenient way to get a list of my articles by visiting [inspirehep](https://inspirehep.net/authors/1804682?ui-citation-summary=true).

 A data-driven personal website